Funkabwehr: Referat 12

-Referat 12 or Referat Vauck as it was colloquially known, was the primary agency, or head office of the Funkabwehr, and was the principal cryptanalysis agency for the unit.
+Referat 12 or Referat Vauck as it was colloquially known, was the primary agency or head office of the Funkabwehr and the principal cryptanalysis agency for the unit.

 Formation

-Referat 12 was formed when Wilhelm Vauck, a mathematician was ordered to report to In 7/VI in the spring of 1942, to attend a cryptographic course (General der Nachrichtenaufklärung Training Referat).
+Referat 12 was formed when Wilhelm Vauck, a mathematician was ordered to report to In 7/VI in the spring of 1942, to attend a German Army Cryptography Course|cryptographic course (General der Nachrichtenaufklärung Training Referat).
 He proved to be a very able cryptographer and was selected to be head of unit (Referatsleiter) of Referat Agenten or Referat Agent.
-The referat was just being formed, and it had to be commanded by an officer so that its interests could be properly represented with the practical work and the current methods of other sections for approximately four weeks.
+The referat was just being formed and had to be commanded by an officer so that its interests could be properly represented with the practical work and the current methods of other sections for approximately four weeks.
 Referat 12 was eventually named as Referat Vauck due to the large number of successful cases the agency processed, and that success became synonymous with Wilhelm Vauck.